sourcegraph/handbook/content/people-ops/cecily-bio.md

 ### My view on people

-I believe that the relationships one has with the people in their life is the single most important thing during our time here on earth.
+I believe that the relationships you have with the people in your life are essential to true happiness.
 I strongly prioritize my own interpersonal relationships, and it is amazing to be part of a department, team, and company that believes and lives this sentiment.

 ### Preferred learning styles

 I am definitely a hands-on learner.
 I learn best by doing a process myself or by watching someone do a process and trying it after.

-I also learn well through writing as long as the written format is digestible/organized, such as bullet points or an agenda (versus long paragraphs).
+I also learn well through writing as long as the written format is digestible/organized, such as in listed in bullet points or as an agenda (versus long paragraphs).

 ### Communication style